catpea/catpea-project/database/furkies-purrkies/poem-1039/index.md

 This here is a real Doctor’s advice, for humans, cats, squirrels and cute mice.

-Cute furry creature with all their their fluff, can very easily get really buff.
+Cute furry creatures with all their their fluff, can very easily get really buff.

 So as long as you like peanuts and protein,